Criminal Defense Attorney

 The strength of your defense can rest on the next steps you take.
-Instead of trying to fight criminal charges on your own, make sure you have one of our experienced Colorado Springs criminal defense lawyer from The Kohn Law Firm in your corner.
+Instead of trying to fight criminal charges on your own, make sure you have an experienced Colorado Springs criminal defense lawyer from The Kohn Law Firm in your corner.

 We welcome your calls and emails whenever you are ready to get more answers regarding your case and defense options.
-Until then, we encourage you to dive into the rest of this page (and site) for more details about our criminal defense practice and experience
+Until then, we encourage you to learn more about our criminal defense practice and experience